Cyber Wknd ’24

 You’ve made all this effort to get your site ready, now it’s time to make sure your customers know what you’ve got planned.

-Email campaigns, Social Media, Flyers, In-store Posters and Displays are all great ways to get your message out there.
+Email campaigns, Social media, Flyers, In-store Posters and Displays are all great ways to get your message out there.
 At Nettl, we talk about marketing needing to be ‘omnipresent’, you want to make sure your branding is popping up all over the place.
-This is because your customers are more connected than ever and are found across a number of different channels so you need to be connecting with your customers via all these channels too.
+This is because your customers are more connected than ever and are found across several different channels so you need to be connecting with your customers via all these channels too.

 5. Turn those deal-seekers into brand advocates